jrterven/private_chat/README.md

 ![alt text](screenshot.png)

-## Why Private Chat
+## Why Private Chat?
 As you may know, ChatGPT conversations in the Web interface are not private.
 OpenAI can see them, as well as other people via hacking approaches.
-To have a truly private usage of ChatGPT, we can use the API. <br /><br />
+To have a [more private usage of ChatGPT](https://openai.com/enterprise-privacy), we can use the API. <br /><br />
 The API allows developers to make HTTP requests to access and utilize ChatGPT's natural language understanding and generation capabilities.
 This can be used for various purposes such as drafting emails, writing code, answering questions, creating conversational agents, giving the software a natural language interface, tutoring, translating languages, simulating characters for video games, and much more.
 <br /><br />
 This project is a simple ChatGPT GUI tkinter interface in Python that calls the API in the backend.